gowripriya-saravanan/gowripriya-saravanan/README.md

 * 🧠 Practicing **Data Structures & Problem Solving**
 * 🌱 Currently learning **C++, Python, Web Development & SQL**
 * 🚀 Enjoy building projects and learning through hands-on experience
-* ✨ Curious about new technologies and real-world applications
-* 🌱 Growing from a student into a confident developer

 ---